 “Who can be sure what the future will bring to Polson Presbyterian Church?
 God has a way of surprising us with new opportunities and callings.
 Above all, our congregation needs to be faithful in seeing God’s Spirit at work in the world around us and then learning to be a part of it….
 Our constant prayer needs to be one of ‘Lord, lift our eyes and our heads above the confines of our daily lives that we might see you at work in the world.
 We look to you, not for some heavenly vision of what comes later, but that we might see the world around us as you see it.
 Help us to see the needs and the joys of our neighbors and strangers.
 Goad us to action that we might not sit idly by.
 Teach us what it means to be your presence in the world as we live our lives for you and your glory.
 Amen’”

-The Rev. Dr. Ronald B. Fritts joined the Polson and Dayton churches as Interim Pastor in May 2019.
+The Rev. Dr. Ronald B. Fritts served the Polson and Dayton churches as Interim Pastor from May 2019 - May 2020.
 His energetic and engaging sermons vividly convey what the words of Scripture mean for us in today’s world.
-His strong and abiding faith and his belief in Christ Jesus as the Son of God and savior of humankind is helping the Polson and Dayton churches carve a new path forward as we seek a fulltime pastor to lead us into the future.
+His strong and abiding faith and his belief in Christ Jesus as the Son of God and savior of humankind helped the Polson and Dayton churches carve a new path forward as we sought a fulltime pastor to lead us into the future.

 * Drawn from the booklet, First Presbyterian Church Polson, Montana: 100 Years Glorifying God, Serving Mankind.